- After Diagnosis: A Guide for Patients and Families

 - To learn more

-Finding out you have cancer presents many changes for you and your loved ones.
+Finding out you have cancer brings many changes for you and your loved ones.
 You probably have lots of questions:

 - What are the best treatment options?